boxofapps/Universal-Asset-Management/README.md

 * Adapters (or importers) that identify asset source files and output asset objects in 3ds max
 * Shared libraries of functions to be used by adapters (that includes my initial work on extracting all the useful functions from HCGAB for public use)
 * API for querying assets found by the system.
 Example: "boa.uam.get("AssetType:Color,ColorName:*White*")" will return all color assets that has "white" in the name.
 * Per Asset Type objects in 3ds max, so you can perform quick operations with simple commands.
-Example: "(boa.uam.get("AssetType:Model))[1].merge()" this will merge to the scene the first model it can find.
+Example: "(boa.uam.get("AssetType:Model))[1].merge()" will merge the first model it can find to the scene.

 # Default Asset Types
 * Models